burlachenkok/burlachenkok.github.io/biography.md

 He obtained an M.S. degree in Computer Science and Control Systems from the [Bauman Moscow State University](http://bmstu.ru/) in 2009.
 After his graduation, he worked as a Senior Engineer for [Acronis](https://www.acronis.com/),[Yandex](https://en.wikipedia.org/wiki/Yandex),[NVIDIA](https://developer.nvidia.com/), and as a Principal Engineer for [HUAWEI](https://huawei.ru/).

-Konstantin’s current academic research focus is on Distributed Stochastic Optimization and [Federated Learning](https://research.google/pubs/pub45648/).
+Konstantin’s current research focus is on Distributed Stochastic Optimization and [Federated Learning](https://research.google/pubs/pub45648/).
 The venues that accepted Konstantin's works include:

+- ACM International Workshop on Distributed Machine Learning (ACM CoNext)
 - International Conference on Machine Learning (ICML)
 - Transactions on Machine Learning Research (TMLR)
-- ACM International Workshop on Distributed Machine Learning (ACM CoNext)
 - SIAM Journal on Mathematics of Data Science (SIMODS)

 A list of his awards: